 And the one who spoke with me had a measuring rod of gold to measure the city and its gates and walls.
 The city lies foursquare, its length the same as its width.
 And he measured the city with his rod, 12,000 stadia.
 Its length and width and height are equal.
 (Revelation 21:15-16)

 And I saw no temple in the city, for its temple is the Lord God the Almighty and the Lamb.
 And the city has no need of sun or moon to shine on it, for the glory of God gives it light, and its lamp is the Lamb.
 By its light will the nations walk, and the kings of the earth will bring their glory into it, and its gates will never be shut by day—and there will be no night there.
 They will bring into it the glory and the honor of the nations.
 But nothing unclean will ever enter it, nor anyone who does what is detestable or false, but only those who are written in the Lamb’s book of life.
 (Revelation 21:22ff)

-I know these are just two examples, but I think they’re reasonably representative.
+I know these are just a few examples, but I think they’re reasonably representative.
 And whatever else these differences mean, they are painting a picture in which we are much closer to God in heaven than the first parents were in Eden.

 Conclusion / Putting it Together